 Members also take part in the Exmoor Challenge walk and other events organised by our Rotary District.

 Our two biggest fundraising events are the annual Wessex Beer Festival which we hold each year in early September and stewarding at the Glastonbury Festival.

-Our community involvement includes cooking the BBQ at the Timsbury Cheshire Home fete, coach trips for senior citizens to the seaside and for disadvantaged children to Kids Out at Longleat, stewarding at village events and Norton Fayre, selling poppies and collecting at Norton Carnival.
+Our community involvement includes cooking the BBQ at the Timsbury Cheshire Home fete, coach trips for senior citizens to the seaside and for disadvantaged children to the Kids Out event at Longleat, stewarding at village events and Norton Fayre, selling poppies and collecting at Norton Carnival.

 To donate to our trust fund (Charity Reg: 1095477), please CLICK HERE.
 You can pay by PayPal or Debit/Credit card.
 100% of your donation will reach us and be used for Rotary charities.

 Rotary ID 30613 Date of Charter 6th March 1995

 Meetings and events happening soon

 Tuesday 23rd October 08.00

 Beer Festival de-brief and forward plan

 Social at Wetherspoons